Adithya Adithya

 My research interest is in high-energy physics.

-I am specifically interested in how physics can benefit from computational (both classical and quantum) techniques, which means I am interested in Lattice Simulation of Gauge Theories, studies of QFTs mapped to Spin-Lattice Systems, and in experimental high-energy physics especially in the data analysis sector.
+I am specifically interested in theoretical studies of Quantum Field Theories, and also in how these studies can benefit from computational (both classical and quantum) techniques, which means I am interested in Lattice Simulation of Gauge Theories and studies of Quantum Field Theories mapped to Spin-Lattice Systems too.

 HONORS